 After the Second World War Canada and the U.S. had an abundant supply of decommissioned military equipment up for sale.
 Hunters, trappers, woodsman, lumberjacks, log handlers and yes even farmers bought them to try plowing their fields.
 These people just scooped up anything with tracks on them.
-The rough terrain in the back country is what these tracked machines were designed for and they were all still … “Brand New”.
-These carriers, minus their armament, (Bren Guns is a machine gun) Like I said these universal carrier had many uses in the rough back country, well, UNTIL THEY BROKE DOWN AND THEN they were just LEFT, abandoned.
+The rough terrain in the backcountry is what these tracked machines were designed for and they were all still … “Brand New”.
+These carriers, minus their armament, (Bren Guns is a machine gun) Like I said these universal carriers had many uses in the rough backcountry, well, UNTIL THEY BROKE DOWN AND THEN they were just LEFT, abandoned.
 “Exactly where they broke down.”

 So here is this rumor I heard about this WW2 Universal Carrier that was found in the woods of Muskoka a few years back.